End-to-End testing with Puppeteer and Jest

 jestPuppeteer.debug()

-jestPuppeteer.debug() suspends test execution and gives you time to see what is going on in the browser.
-In order to continue execution you just need to press Enter.
-So now you can just uncomment line 11 from code for request interception and run the previous command.
-And you will be clearly able to see that image on the homepage is not displayed, because request for it was intercepted.
+jestPuppeteer.debug() suspends test execution and gives you time to see what is happening in the browser.
+In order to continue execution, you just need to press Enter.
+So now you can just uncomment line 11 from the code for request interception and run the previous command.
+You will clearly see that the image on the homepage is not displayed because the request for it was intercepted.

 Bonus Puppeteer Recorder

-At the end I would like to suggest you one Chrome extension, which may come really handy when you are writing tests with puppeteer.
+In conclusion, I would like to suggest one Chrome extension that may be really handy when you are writing tests with Puppeteer.
 It is Puppeteer Recorder, which allows you to record your browser interactions and generate a Puppeteer script.

 Conclusion

-In this article we explored two very popular frameworks Jest and Puppeteer.
-And we learned that when we combine these two tools together we get very powerfull setup for our testing environment.
-We covered a lot, you learned how to integrate Puppeteer with Jest, how to write different test cases, how to debug your tests and more.
+In this article, we explored two very popular frameworks: Jest and Puppeteer.
+We learned that combining these two tools gives us a very powerful setup for our testing environment.
+We covered a lot.
+You learned how to integrate Puppeteer with Jest, how to write different test cases, how to debug your tests, and more.